-Why it’s good to talk about tough topics
+Why it’s good to talk about tough topics with children

 Talking about tough topics at different ages

 The way you handle tough topics will depend on your child’s age and how your child makes sense of the world.

 Toddlers and preschoolers

 Toddlers and preschoolers understand the differences between feeling happy, sad, afraid or angry.
 But they need a lot of reassurance to understand new and more complex feelings.
 And they also think in very concrete ways and are still learning how concepts fit together.

 This means that when you talk about tough topics with toddlers and preschoolers, it’s good to focus on feelings that they understand and explain things in simple language.
 For example:

 - ‘Grandma has died and we won’t see her anymore.
 I’m very sad.’

 - ‘We love you.
 But we think the family will be happier if Dad and I live in different houses.’